What Is Blockchain Technology?

 • Enterprise or “private” blockchain networks: Businesses use them, and they allow only trusted participants;

 • Consortium blockchain networks: Multiple businesses use them in a shared manner, and these are often similar to enterprise blockchain networks.

 How does public blockchain work?

 We explain the working of a public blockchain with the example of Bitcoin (BTC).
-This cryptocurrency is the most popular application of blockchain, which was launched in January 2009.
+This cryptocurrency is the most popular application of blockchain technology, which was launched in January 2009.
 Satoshi Nakamoto, a pseudonymous individual or group created it.

 Click the image for full view of “How Blockchain Works“

 The intentions behind creating Bitcoin